Kemui52/SB-TrampleDamage/Readme.md

 - Highly Recommends [Stardust Core Lite](https://steamcommunity.com/sharedfiles/filedetails/?id=2512589532) so you can edit your Techs on the fly!
 If you don't want admin mode on all the time, also add [Quickbar Unlocker](https://steamcommunity.com/sharedfiles/filedetails/?id=1089421344).

 Adds a bunch of techs to let you control your size and what kind of damage you want to deal.
-Not all options are available as of now, but the basics are here.
-Enable ``/admin`` mode and use the chat command ``/updatetrample`` to add all the techs to your character.
+Enable ``/admin`` mode and use the chat command ``/UpdateTrampleLite`` to add a basic set of techs to your character.
 There is currently no normal way to add them.

 Make sure to use the 1x size tech before returning to your ship!
-While I made sure to disable damage on ship worlds, you may be too big to fit inside your ship.
+While I made sure to disable damage on ship worlds, you will likely be too big to fit inside your ship.

-Current features: Immunity to all damage (not yet done hazardous planets), kill creatures and NPCs by walking into them, destroy blocks by walking into them, does NOT destroy blocks you're standing on, increased jump strength and infinite jumps, slower ground acceleration, removed jumping particles since they render wrong when giant.
+Current features: Immunity to all damage (not yet done hazardous planets), kill creatures and NPCs by walking into them, destroy blocks by walking into them, does NOT destroy blocks you're standing on, increased jump strength and infinite jumps, slower ground acceleration, and removed jumping particles since they render wrong when giant.

 It is also recommended to have some way to toggle walking.
 I have made an [AutoHotKey script](https://github.com/Kemui52/SB-TrampleDamage/blob/main/RControl2HoldShift.ahk) to keep left-shift held if you press right-control, which suffices rather well.